Weapons Charges Lawyer Serving Santa Rosa and all of Sonoma County

 Felony Charges – Felony weapons charges often result in a penalty of prison time.
 An individual could receive the penalty of jail time from one year up to 20 years in the state of California.
 The type of offense, prior criminal record, and circumstances surrounding the arrest are factored into the length of time an individual is required to serve time.

 California gun charges are the most common weapons charges that you could face.
 However, weapons charges also can originate with other items, such as knives, box cutters, swords, brass knuckles, and baseball bats.
 If you’ve been accused of illegal possession of a firearm, committing a crime using a deadly weapon, having a firearm with illegal enhancements, or any other weapons offense, you need an experienced criminal defense lawyer.
 Attorney Carolyn Vandyk has represented many people in cases where they were facing weapons charges at the state and federal levels.
 A skilled defense attorney is essential in defending weapons charges.
 There are hundreds of potential defenses.
 Which defense applies is dependent on the specific facts of the case.

 How Contacting a Santa Rosa Weapons Charges Attorney at Vandyk Law Can Help

-Contact Santa Rosa weapons charges lawyer Carolyn Vandyk at (707) 528-1100 for a free consultation if you have a gun or weapons case or a case involving any felony matter where a gun or weapons enhancement is alleged.
+Contact Santa Rosa weapons charges lawyer Carolyn Vandyk at (707) 528-1100 for a confidential consultation if you have a gun or weapons case or a case involving any felony matter where a gun or weapons enhancement is alleged.
 If you are facing Santa Rosa weapons charges, Vandyk Law is conveniently located in Santa Rosa and serves all of Sonoma County.